Wendel, Tipple, and Townhouses

-Grad/Theo/CUE students live on campus year around.
+Grad/Theo/CUE students live on campus year round.
 Wendel and Tipple house singles, couples, and families.
 Thus, community courtesy is paramount with quiet hours beginning at 9:00 p.m. and ending at 7:00 a.m.
 Sunday through Thursday and from 9:00 p.m. until 9:00 a.m.
 Friday – Saturday.
 The Townhouses are 3 to 4 bedrooms with kitchen and bathroom available for single students.
-Two of the townhouses are the Theological Intentional Living Community and the Caspersen MAT house.

 Resident’s may reserve Tipple Lounge for small gatherings and children’s birthday parties.
 Otherwise the lounge is available for all residents to use for study or watching television.
 To reserve the lounge go to Lounge Requests.
 There is also a study lounge in the basement of Wendel.

 More detailed housing information can be found on the graduate/theological housing page.